top of page

 I didnt realize any of this until I got there because they asked for ID.

-Once I did get to see him I said I was there.
+Once I did get to see him, I said I was there.

 He opened his eyes with all his might to make sure that masculine blondes voice was mine.

-He opened his eyes with all his might, probably to make sure it was still me, he then proceeded to squeeze my hands and make as much noise as he could to let me know he had heard me.
+He opened his eyes with all his might, probably to make sure it was still me, and he then proceeded to squeeze my hands and make as much noise as he could to let me know he had heard me.

 He knew, and loved that I am the hot mess I am, and literally embraced it as opposed to despise it.